dlk3/fbpost/README.md

 $ pip install geckodriver-autoinstaller
 </pre>

-Open firewall port for the service (use your own personal zone name and port number):
+Set the userid and the port number in the <code>fbpost.socket</code> and <code>fbpost.service</fbpost> files.
+The <code>User=</code> option in each of these files should be set to your normal login id.
+We want the browser that does the Facebook posting to run as you, not root.
+The port number set in the <code>fbpost.socket</code> file only needs to be changed if you want to use a local port that's different than the one I picked, 8081.
+Note that this is not the port that will be exposed to the internet and to WordPress.
+That will be determined by how port forwarding is configured in your internet router.
+This is the port the service exposes on your local LAN.

+Open the local host's firewall to allow traffic on the service's port:
 <pre>
-$ sudo firewall-cmd --zone=zonename --add-port 8081/tcp --permanent
+$ sudo firewall-cmd --add-port 8081/tcp --permanent
 $ sudo firewall-cmd --reload
 </pre>
+(In my case I have to add the <code>--zone=</code> option to the command line to open this port on the correct network card.)

 Create the <code>/etc/sysconfig/fbpost.conf</code> file using <code>fbpost.conf.template</code> as a template.
 This file must be customized properly for this service to function.
+See the comments in the file for guidance.

 Move the systemd files into place, enable and start the systemd socket listener:
 <pre>